omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

  ### Monitoring

  Monitoring and observability are important for any Cloud environment.
-Lucky, Knative include all the needed batteries to have your monitoring environment set in just few commands.
+Lucky, Knative includes all the needed batteries to have your monitoring environment set in just few commands.

 1. We need to install the core of the observability features using this command:
 ```